kimruddock/pawelgrzybek.github.io/_drafts/2017-12-18-change-macos-user-preferences-via-command-line.md

 ---
 title: Change macOS user preferences via command line
 excerpt: The system preferences window is not the only way to change user preferences in macOS.
-The 'defaults' command gives you more power to configure your machine than you would have thought.
+The "defaults" command gives you more power to configure your machine than you would have thought.
-photo: 2017-12-20.jpg
+photo: 2017-12-18.jpg
 ---

 The System Preferences window is not the only way to adjust user settings.
 Macs come with a [`defaults`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/defaults.1.html) command line interface that lets you read, write, and delete macOS user defaults.
 You may have even used it before — revealing hidden files in Finder is a popular snippet (hot tip: `⌘` + `⇧` + `.` is quicker).